Two weeks ago, I took a swan dive into the subject of phytochemicals and why they’re so important.

 Today I want to talk about the difference between appetite and true hunger.

-The absence of micronutrients in the diet (vitamins, minerals and the all important bad-ass phytochemicals) actually leads to weight gain because it increases your appetite, but not your true hunger.
+The absence of micronutrients in the diet (vitamins, minerals and the all important bad-ass phytochemicals) lead to weight gain because it increases your appetite, but not your true hunger.

 Follow me over to bus stop #1 and I’ll explain: